Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 Alex Adeoye was one of eight recipients of the Forensic Science Foundation's

 (FSF) Student Travel Grant.
-The grant supported the presentation of her research
+The grant supported the presentation of her

-of the American Academy of Forensic Sciences (AAFS) in Orlando, Fl.
-The AAFS
+the 2023 meeting of the American Academy of Forensic Sciences (AAFS) in

 announced the award winners in the Foundation News in January.
 Congratulations,